Sunday, August 25, 2024

 writers from Lyon and the surrounding region.

 We'd had a great intro to Lyon, but like Paris, there's much that one could do in subsequent visits.
 If we're ever back in Lyon I'm sure we'll figure it out.
 The train trip back to Auxonne on Friday the 23rd was a breeze.
-It was good to be away, it's good to be back "home".
+It was good to be away, but it's good to be back "home".
 The boat projects beckon--and we would be well-served to do a little more research on Greece before we depart for our Orly Airport hotel on September 4.

 It was getting rather breezy on Friday evening, so we were surprised to see these two